“Perfectionism is the voice of the oppressor, the enemy of the people,” writes Anne Lamott in Bird by Bird: Some Instructions on Writing and Life.

 Whatsapp, the world’s foremost instant messaging app, started as a tool that only shows status updates next to people’s phone numbers in an address book.
 The statuses would show if the person was available, away, the battery was low, etc. — it wasn’t perfect, at least not yet.
 It had a clunky and unattractive interface and only worked on iPhones.

 But guess what?
 As imperfect as it was, they launched it anyway and as they received criticisms and feedback over time they incorporated instant messaging into it.

 If they had waited for the perfect time, Whatsapp wouldn’t be here today.

 “A bad page can be edited a blank page can’t be edited” — Jodi Picoult

-Instagram, the most popular and most widely used photo app in the world, started as Burbn, a pretty basic app that lets users check-in to locations, make future plans with acquaintances, earn points for hanging out with friends, and post pictures.
+Instagram, the most popular and most widely used photo app in the world, was first named Burbn, a pretty basic app that lets users check-in to locations, make future plans with acquaintances, earn points for hanging out with friends, and post pictures.

 Kevin Systrom, Instagram’s co-founder and the man who built Burbn, had no formal computer science training.
 He learned coding by working at nights after his day job and on weekends.

 His first prototype was nowhere near perfect, in fact, to be frank, it was pretty awful and had no branding elements or design whatsoever.
 But guess what?
 He sent it out nonetheless to a group of friends who became his first set of users.

 He received feedback and kept working to make the desired improvements, along the line he secured funding from investors, and employed Mike Krieger as an engineer who later became his co-founder.
 And after a lot of brainstorming, they decided to declutter Burbn to reveal what we know today as Instagram.
 And now the rest, as they say, is history.